-Galatasaray v Barcelona
+Barca beat Galatasaray in Europa League

 Post update

-Foul by Sergiño Dest (Barcelona).
+Foul by Victor Nelsson (Galatasaray).

 Post update

-Muhammed Kerem Aktürkoglu (Galatasaray) wins a free kick in the defensive half.
+Pedri (Barcelona) wins a free kick in the attacking half.

 Post update